Stealth-Tax/stealth-tax/README.md

 (note 1) corrected for GBPUSD and UK balance of payments (note 2) corrected for GBPUSD and market capitalisation (note 3) 50 day EMA used to smooth index

+## Inflation Vector concept and methodology
+The concept of the Inflation Vector is to demonstrate the effect holding different assets has on our generic inflation figure, the Real Inflation Index (RII).
+We have used assets one might commonly turn to in an attempt to ‘hedge’ inflation.
+Conceptualising inflation as a vector is useful to understand the effect it can have on your real wealth over time.
+It acts with a magnitude and direction on your assets, and your assets have certain attributes that can counter it, or in some cases add to it.

+The calculation behind the Vector is based on the performance of each asset over the past 12 months.
+Performance is defined as with the RII calculation for housing, stocks and bitcoin.
+The 50 day EMA of XAUGBP is used for gold.
+These figures will be updated monthly, as with the RII.
+Adjustments to the RII happen in proportion to the slider position and are limited by the RII figure, even if the performance of an asset is greater than the RII figure.
+Usually, these adjustments will be negative (ie. residual inflation will be less than the RII), as each of the assets acts against the vector of fiat inflation.

 ### Release notes:
 * v1.02 - 19 June 21